Alfresco/alfresco-build-tools/docs/README.md

 - if you are bugfixing an existing action, bump the third number
 - if you introduced a new action or improved an existing action ensuring backward compatibility, bump the second number
-- only major changes in the repository layout, or changes preventing users from using the new version of an existing action without changing their existing job config, will require a bump in the first number
+- a bump in the first number will be required if there are major changes in the repository layout, or if users are required to change their job config when upgrading to the new version of an existing action